bozo22/remembering-to-be-fair-again/README.md

 # FACT

-Code for the paper _"FairQCM and Beyond: Testing Memory-Augmented Fairness in Non-Markovian Settings"_.
+Code for the paper _"Remembering to Be Fair Again: Reproducing Non-Markovian Fairness in Sequential Decision Making"_.

 ## Repository Structure